 Waza Waza Everywhere

-In our respective martial arts systems we learn many waza, techniques.
-Some systems have a handful, while others have hundreds.
-Can a system with a say 60 techniques be triumphant over a school that taught say 6 or 8?
-I am not sure what the majority of people think.
-I’ve met a lot that equate the numerous ways to use a sword or move your fists about, to be equal to the styles chances of success.
-There are others that feel deeply rooted basics and fundamentals can overcome with its simplicity.
-So what is better, really?
-Quantity of techniques or the quality of the techniques?
+In our respective martial arts systems, we learn many waza 技 (techniques).
+Some ryū-ha (systems) have a handful, while others have hundreds.
+Can a system with a say sixty techniques be triumphant over a school that taught say 6 or 8?
+I am not sure what the majority of people think, however, I’ve met a lot of people that equate the numerous ways to use a sword or move your fists about, to be equal to the styles chances of success.
+Others feel deeply rooted fundamentals can overcome, with its simplicity, more complicated techniques.
+So what is better?
+The number of waza or the quality of the techniques?

-We are in danger more and more of falling victim to this mentality; more is more, and more of something is good.
+We are in danger more, and more of falling victim to this mentality; that more is more, and more of something is good.
 Additional techniques, please!
-More systems.
+More systems, please!
 Let me learn this and that and this and that.
-Make no mistake, there are people that collect budo.
+Some people collect budo waza.
 I've met quite a few.
 And I do mean collect.
 Is it wrong and foolish?
 Perhaps it is.
-One thing can be guaranteed, you will not be able to learn anything deeply spreading yourself across too many things at once.
+One thing can be guaranteed; you will not be able to learn anything profoundly by spreading yourself across too many things at once.
 You certainly can branch out and learn different systems, but the caveat is that you need to do it with the right mind and timing.
-Otherwise you're just stuffing puzzle pieces into your pockets and later you wont remember which goes where.
-The pieces to the waterfall will get mixed up with night sky.
+Otherwise, you're just stuffing puzzle pieces into your pockets, and later you won't remember which goes where.
+The parts to the waterfall will get mixed up with the night sky.
 You will not be able to keep the motifs separate.

-I liken practice to a fractal.
-You can keep diving in and realizing there’s more and more and more in a couple simple moves.
-Physical techniques are not all that are being transmitted.
-If you are paying attention you will catch the rest.
-Being a sword practitioner I will relay my own experiences from the katana.
+I liken the practice to a fractal.
+You can keep diving in and realizing there’s more and more and more in a couple of simple moves.
+Physical techniques are not all that is being transmitted.
+If you are paying attention, you will catch the rest.
+Being a sword practitioner, I will relay my own experiences from the katana.

-Is it important to have all these waza?
+Is it essential to have all these waza?

 The first few waza of kumitachi: Ipponme, Nihonme, Sanbonme.
 How to block, parry, advance, and retreat while attacking.
-How to bait, lay a trap and spring it.
-There is the mental strength to engage in shinken shobu ( dueling with real swords), where you must put your life on the line in order to be victorious.
-That is a special mindset.
-The willingness to push without concern for life or safety.
+How to bait, lay a trap, and spring it.
+There is the mental strength to engage in shinken shobu ( dueling with real swords), where you must put your life on the line to be victorious.
+That is a particular mindset — the willingness to push without concern for life or safety.
 In essence the attitude of a swordsman.
 How to use timing and distance.
-Learning the proper and improper maai (spacing).
-And that in the end that gets tossed out the window anyway.
-These are all taught in the first couple techniques.
+Learning proper and improper maai (spacing).
+And that at the end that gets tossed out the window anyway.
+These are all taught in the first couple of techniques.

 Investigate just a few waza and you see everything else is just a variation on a theme.

-To an extent they are important.
+To an extent, they are essential.
 Don’t be confused, however, by the desire to acquire.
-We are a material people.
+We are material people.
 No, I won't be singing Madonna.
-Though we are, and the tendency to want to pocket all these techqniues is powerful.
+Though we are, and the tendency to want to pocket all these techniques is powerful.
 We should understand clearly what we are learning.
 The swordsman should have a mindset and ability that is the base for techniques.
-The psychology of the warrior is a larger factor than the amount of techniques.
+The psychology of the warrior is a more significant factor than the number of waza.

 Quality of what you know is more important.

-The junior member I was observing could do none of the 2 dozen or so he ‘learned’ well at all.
-When paired with me we did only the first few together many many times.
-Was he humoring me or was he actually looking more deeply at them?
+The junior member I was observing could do none of the two dozen or so he ‘learned’ well at all.
+When paired with me, we did only the first few together many many times.
+Was he humoring me, or was he looking more deeply at them?
 I don’t know, but I was.
 I still am.
 Those simple first techniques repeat themselves so often.
-After a year of practiced I witnessed his skill development.
+After a year of practice, I witnessed his skill development.
 I wasn't impressed.
 So where did all the acquiring get him?
-Not very far in my opinion.
+Not very far, in my opinion.

-Are you practicing deeply?
-Are you collecting?
+Are you practicing deeply, or are you collecting?
 Maybe both?

 I’ve been guilty of it myself.
-Perhaps still am, but when I notice that I hunger for the next step I remind myself to look at what I currently have and that I might not yet understand fully.
+When I notice that I hunger for the next step, I remind myself to look at what I currently have and that I might not yet understand fully.